erikdubois/AntergosI3/README.md

-# Antergos Base + i3 windows manager
+# Antergos Base + i3 windows manager with gaps

 We assume you know how to install Antergos Base from the usb/dvd.
 I have selected all possible options.